Avaluate/MainDab/README.md

     <a title="Telegram" href="https://t.me/maindabnow"><img alt="Telegram" src="https://raw.githubusercontent.com/Avaluate/MainDab/refs/heads/main/Cover/Telegram.png" width=200 height=53></a>
   </p>

 **MainDab is a Roblox exploit that bypasses key systems implemented in Roblox exploit APIs.
-MainDab works as of April 2026.**
+MainDab works as of May 2026.**

 At the moment, MainDab solely utilises the [WeAreDevs API](https://wearedevs.net/d/Exploit%20API).
 As such, MainDab is essentially a more functional version of WRD's [JJSploit](https://wearedevs.net/d/JJSploit).
+WRD's API has very limited exploiting capability which makes it barely okay for personal game testing.
+Decompilation works on small scripts at best, no hook functions for remotes.

 MainDab was previously discontinued on April 2023, before a partial resurrection on June 2025.